drkTettnang/corona-testing/README.md

 - Admin area with basic statistics and possibility to add more dates
 - Result overview for admins
 - Cancel bookings easily in the admin area with email notification
+- Built-in barcode reader

 Features which are currently missing:

 - Location selection
 - Waiting list
-- Canceling and editing of reservations via admin page
+- Editing of reservations via admin page

 ## :rocket: Getting Started
 To run the application you need a MySQL or Postgres Database.
 Add the db url to the `.env` file (rename e.g. `.env-example`).